Actually, it depends.

 The key to winning with Google is simple:

-Publish unique content people enjoy reading and talking about.
+Start a blog and publish unique content people enjoy reading and talking about.

 It worked yesterday.
 It works today.
 It’ll work tomorrow.